khuangaf/kdd-tutorial-2022/index.md

 <p align="center">
   <img src="images/preslav.png" width="180"  >
 </p>
-**Preslav Nakov** is a Principal Scientist at the Qatar Computing Research Institute (QCRI), HBKU, who received his PhD degree from the University of California at Berkeley (supported by a Fulbright grant).
+**Preslav Nakov** is a Professor at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), who received his PhD degree from the University of California at Berkeley (supported by a Fulbright grant).
 Dr. Nakov is President of ACL SIGLEX, Secretary of ACL SIGSLAV, a member of the EACL advisory board, as well as a member of the editorial board of Computational Linguistics, TACL, CS&L, IEEE TAC, NLE, AI Communications, and Frontiers in AI.
 His research on fake news was featured by over 100 news outlets, including Forbes, Boston Globe, Aljazeera, MIT Technology Review, Science Daily, Popular Science, The Register, WIRED, and Engadget, among others.
 He has driven relevant tutorials such as:

 * WSDM’22: Fact-Checking, Fake News, Propaganda, Media Bias, and the COVID-19 Infodemic.
 * CIKM'21: Fake News, Disinformation, Propaganda, and Media Bias.